-As a Top Rated Local® concrete flooring company in Holbrook, we specialize in polished concrete.
-Polished concrete is basically a concrete floor that has been refurbished or refinished and made exceptionally beautiful.
-Concrete is by nature a green material, made of a conglomeration of rocks, small stones, and granite chips (or an aggregate), cement, water, and sand particles.
-Cement is a component on concrete; concrete is the finished product that is used in building materials in polished concrete floors.
+As a Top Rated Local® concrete flooring company on Long Island, Premier Polishing specializes in polished concrete.
+Polished concrete is a concrete floor that has been refurbished or refinished and made exceptionally beautiful.
+Concrete is by nature a green material, made up of a conglomeration of aggregate (i.e. crushed gravel, recycled concrete, sand, fly-ash etc.), portland cement and water.

 TYPES OF POLISHED CONCRETE FLOORING

-This is the concrete industry speak for a concrete surface that has a clear coating system installed on the concrete floor.
-This floor, albeit is called polished concrete, is really just a coated concrete surface.
-Grind and seal grinds the concrete to remove imperfections as well and then is sealed to protect the surface from wear and tear.
-There are many options for the specific coating to be used, allowing a flooring that is completely customizable.
-The major advantage to this system is it is cheaper than true polished concrete that Premier Polishing offers, suing Husqvarna Hiperfloor™
+This is a concrete industry term for a clear coating system applied to a concrete surface.
+This floor, sometimes referred to as polished concrete, is really just a coated concrete surface.
+Premier Polishing would grind the concrete to remove imperfections and other coatings, and then seal it to protect the surface from wear and tear.
+In this system there are many coating options, allowing floors to be completely customizable.
+A major advantage of this system is it’s affordability.

-If you’re looking for a go-between for actual polished concrete flooring and the grind and seal system, you’ve found it in the burnished acrylic system.
-The process is very similar to the other two processes.
-The concrete is ground down for exposure, grouted to correct the imperfections that will inevitably arise, treated and then polished with diamond tools to a fine grain.
-Then a topical acrylic sealer is applied, which is the protective coat to the polished concrete flooring.
-A cure period is required when a topical sealant is utilized.
+If you’re looking for a go-between of actual polished concrete flooring and the grind and seal system, you’ve found it in the burnished acrylic system.
+The process is very similar to the other two processes except the seal and burnish system heats the sealer when applied to decrease curing time.
+The concrete is grinded down for exposure, grouted to correct imperfections (that will inevitably arise), treated, and then polished with diamond tools.
+A topical acrylic sealer is then applied, which provides the protective coating to the polished concrete flooring.
+After a short curing period, your floors will be ready to work and impress!